-Yin Yoga mainly focuses to work on the connective tissues to bring more calm, strength, flexibility, agility, power and relaxation in the body, mind and spirit.
-All the ligaments, fascia, tendons are used properly to circulate the blood and energy to bring the flexibility, strength and stamina in the every part of the body.
-It emphasizes the floor postures connecting to the earth for its better understanding and application to greater level.
-Moreover, Yin Yoga incorporates five elements Earth, Metal, Wood, Water and Fire in its practice.
-It started to get its recognition in the decade of 1970s in the United State of America by champion of martial arts and Taoist yoga teacher Paulie Zink.
-It later flourished to Europe and many other places of the world.
+Yin Yoga mainly focuses to work on the connective tissues to bring more calm, strength, flexibility, agility, power, and relaxation in the body, mind, and spirit.
+All the ligaments, fascia, tendons are used properly to circulate the blood and energy to bring the flexibility, strength, and stamina in every part of the body.
+It emphasizes the floor postures connecting to the earth for its better understanding and application to the greater level.
+Moreover, Yin Yoga incorporates five elements Earth, Metal, Wood, Water, and Fire in its practice.
+It started to get its recognition in the decade of 1970s in the United State of America by the champion of martial arts and Taoist yoga teacher Paulie Zink.
+It later flourished in Europe and many other places of the world.

 The Philosophy of Yin and Yang Yoga

-Yin Yoga has its deep rooted connection to Chinese philosophy of Yin and Yang as well as the traditional Hath Yoga system.
-Yin yoga has tried to incorporate both system in its form and practice.
-The word yin represents the dark side and the yang stands for bright side.
+Yin Yoga has its deep-rooted connection to the Chinese philosophy of Yin and Yang as well as the traditional Hath Yoga system.
+Yin yoga has tried to incorporate both systems in its form and practice.
+The word yin represents the dark side and the yang stands for the bright side.
 In other words, it also can be called negative and positive sides of the universe.
-Yin and Yang philosophy is the root from where the yoga called Yin Yoga has been developed.
+Yin and Yang’s philosophy is the root from where the yoga called Yin Yoga has been developed.
 Originally, the name of Yin Yoga was called in its full form Yin and Yang Yoga.
 In its popular form, it was stared to be called Yin Yoga.
-Yin and Yang philosophy inspite of consisting of contrary forces which are always interconnected and interrelated to each other.
+Yin and Yang philosophy in spite of consisting of contrary forces which are always interconnected and interrelated to each other.
 The existence of both forces makes the possibility of the universe or the world.
 Based on the idea of contradiction and opposite forces’ existence, the yin and yang theory has simultaneously correlated with other philosophy of the world such as Hindu philosophy which emphasizes in Prakriti and Purusha.
 Indeed, the yin and yang can be considered as the complementary forces which are equally significant for the existence.

 Origin and History of Yin Yoga